 Times grew better for Rosemount as a later picture from 1939 shows the house with fresh new paint and a much more manicured landscape (pictured at the top of this article).
-New owners with greater financial means took an interest in saving the old home, spending money rehabilitating the house into something more like what it had been.
+New owners, apparently with greater financial means, took an interest in saving the old home, spending money rehabilitating the house into something more like what it had been.
 There is some information out there to indicate the house was open for tours in those later years but how long this went on is not certain.
 There was evidence of an auction where the house was sold some years later and would not be open for tours anymore and at some point afterwards, Rosemount began a new downhill slide.

 I found these and a few other pictures of the home but all of them dated from the earlier half of the twentieth century.
 No matter how much searching I did, for many months I never could find a current photograph that would tell me what the current condition of the home was.
 Was it even still there?
 Everything I found spoke of it in the present tense, which led me to belive that the house must still be there but why was information so hard to find on this home that was supposed to be one of the finest of its era and which had been placed on the National Historic Register in the early 1970’s?
 People in the South who own these old plantation homes take great pride in them and usually WANT to show them but the condition of Rosemount remained, for some time, a great mystery to me.

-Rosemount is a classical study in Greek Revival architecture, featuring many elements that blended harmoniously to create a style that is viewed by so many as the quintessential Southern Plantation: a monumental portico with a dentiled entablature, supported by six columns of the Greek Ionic order; a hip roof; functional wooden shutters painted dark green at all windows; large double front doors on both the first and second level, the latter with a small balcony just above the lower level door and of course, the wide front porch where no doubt many a warm summer evening was spent after dinner by members of the household.
+Rosemount was built as a classical study in Greek Revival architecture, featuring many elements that blended harmoniously to create a style that is viewed by so many as the quintessential Southern Plantation: a monumental portico with a dentiled entablature, supported by six columns of the Greek Ionic order; a hip roof; functional wooden shutters painted dark green at all windows; large double front doors on both the first and second level, the latter with a small balcony just above the lower level door and of course, the wide front porch where no doubt many a warm summer evening was spent after dinner by members of the household.

 Not as common to most plantation mansions of the time was the large fourth floor cupola room that crowned the hip roof.
 In some ways, it resembles a miniature mansion set atop the much larger one, with Doric columns on its east, south and west sides.
 It is generally acknowledged that this room was used for musical entertaining and it certainly afforded the finest views of the surrounding countryside, sitting some 35-40 feet above the level of the ground.
 It is the largest such residential cupola in the state of Alabama.